duskyshelf/CV/README.md

 Email: dupsdale@gmail.com
 GitHub: [github.com/duskyshelf](https://github.com/duskyshelf)

-A fullstack JS developer looking to improve and gain new experiences.
+Fullstack JS developer

 #### Development Skills

-- React, Redux, Node, ES6, Typescript, SASS, CSS, Redis, Bull, AWS/S3, Webpack, GraphQL, Docker, Apollo, Razor, MySQL
+- Typescript, React, Redux, Node, Serverless, AWS/Lambda/ApiGateway/S3, Webpack, GraphQL, Docker, Apollo, CSS, DocumentDB, Contentstack
-- Testing - Mocha, Chai, Jest, Enzyme, Sinon, Nock, Puppeteer, WebdriverIO, Browserstack
+- Testing - Jest, Enzyme, Cypress, Puppeteer, WebdriverIO, Browserstack, Mocha, Chai, Sinon, Nock,

 ## Experience

+### Photobox (Feb 2019 - Present)

+Originally joining as part of a frontend optimisation team, I grew to become involved in various core projects architecting and creating full stack applications for the business.

+- Architecture - I was tasked to create numerous services for photobox.
+Both as backend data APIs and fullstack internal applications to aid in their management.
+Most applications used a combination of Serverless and Typescript as well as Node/Cloudformation where appropriate.
+I designed with a high code quality mindset as they were applications which many teams and developers would need to continue to work on as part of the long term plans for the company.
+- Frontend - All frontend applications at Photobox relied on React and GraphQL at their cores.
+Working with both Redux and Apollo clients to help manage data on the front-end.
+I also introduced Typescript to new applications as part of a company-wide move towards the language.
+- Backend - The majority of backend services I worked on were developed to help handle the large product data sets in the company.
+Technology stacks were a mix of Node/Lambda/GraphQL/REST depending on the use cases.

-#### Trainline (June 2016 - Present)
+### Trainline (June 2016 - Jan 2019)

-Trainline has been my first role since graduating Makers Academy, going from a front end focused junior to a fullstack software engineer within my team (Vulcan).
+Trainline was my first role after graduating Makers Academy, going from a front end focused junior to a fullstack software engineer within my team (Vulcan).
 Working primarily with the marketing teams, we handled the creation and management of large scale content pages covering different purposes and data sources.

-- Architecture - My domain knowledge within the team has meant I have been able both influence and architect a number of our applications.
-My most recent application being a Node/Bull job manager built to handle the complex scheduled data fetching we rely on for our static SEO pages.
-- Frontend - The main challenge within Vulcan has been how to develop and maintain static and dynamic content pages across multiple applications at scale.
-As a developer, this involved working in a React heavy environment applying important concepts like performance, accessibility and markup.
-- Backend - With the prominence of JS developers in Vulcan, we have been able to include more node services to support our front end applications.
-I have been working across multiple apps from simple APIs to data services, working with both internal and external teams to deliver important features.
-- Agile - Vulcan has had a strong focus on agile processes, involving stand-ups, retros and developer involvement in design processes.
-This has evolved heavily as the team has shrunk and grown and I am keen to experience new ways to solve common development problems.

-#### Broader Skills
+### Broader Skills

 My marketing experience has been useful with regards to SEO discussions as it has remained relevent and practical when considering solutions to the problems we faced.